An Overview of The Different Types of Tennis Shots

 An effective kick serve sends the ball bouncing at a height that is well above the height that is ideal for a forehand or backhand.
-Most players will typically want to return the ball when it bounces right at about waist high, so anything above this height starts become more challenging to hit.
+Most players will typically want to return the ball when it bounces at about waist high, so anything above this height starts to become more challenging to hit.

-As a result, your opponent is either forced to step forward and return the ball quickly off the bounce, or to step back to give themselves enough time to hit a return at a more appropriate height.
+As a result, your opponent is either forced to step forward and return the ball quickly off the bounce or to step back to give themselves enough time to hit a return at a more appropriate height.

 Return of Serve

 A return is a player’s reply to their opponent’s serve.
 As a result, you’ll hit the return standing on the deuce (right) side of the court, or ad (left) side of the court when facing the net.

 The return can come in different forms.
 However, it typically involves hitting a forehand or backhand off of your opponent’s serve, which presents a unique set of challenges in that the ball is traveling quickly, often leaving you little time to react.
 Also, it’s not always easy to read the type of serve or the direction your opponent is going to hit.

 With the return of serve, preparation is key, and in many cases, the goal is simply to keep the ball in play or neutralize the point without setting up your opponent for an easy putaway shot.